socomsystems/documentation/developer_manual/app/javascript-apis.rst

 OC – internal APIs
 ^^^^^^^^^^^^^^^^^^

-The ``OC`` variable provides access to many internals of the Nextcloud server.
+The ``OC`` variable provides access to many internals of the cyfrSpaces server.
 It's not intended for use by apps as the APIs may change any time.

 OCA – App APIs